Skip to main content

 Location: Online – nationwide

 We want to tackle the loneliness and isolation experienced by so many impacted by dementia, and the inequality of access to high-quality arts activities particularly if unable to access in-person.
-The numerous challenges dementia put a huge strain on the physical/mental health of all affected as they often face a lack of support, and difficulty in accessing activities.
+The numerous challenges of dementia put a huge strain on the physical/mental health of all affected as they often face a lack of support, and difficulty in accessing activities.
 So we have created a series of high quality films, designed for care homes to use to encourage residents to engage physically and mentally in a creative activity.
-These sessions have been made available to care homes throughout the UK and we currently have almost 900 engaging with this service.
+These sessions have been made available to care homes throughout the UK and we currently have almost 2000 engaging with this service.

 On of our latest films, Sing with me dance with me, is led by Kate Woolveridge, Artistic director and features professional dancers.
 It has also been created in the welsh language.
 If music be the food of love, play on, is led by Kate Woolveridge and features vintage Pathe footage, encouraging viewers to eat and drink through strong visual and musical themes.